 Due to the Covid-19 restrictions, we have to postpone our Anniversary concert scheduled for the 21/3/2020 to the 19/03/2022.
 For all ticket-holders, please be informed that your tickets will be valid for the new date too and we are setting up a prodedure to be re-credited in case you can't make it to the re-scheduled party.

-With Peter having to give up his position as lead-alto for professional reasons, you now have the chance to join our ever evolving crew amidts our sax-section.
+With Peter having to give up his position as lead-alto for professional reasons, you now have the chance to join our ever evolving crew amidst our sax-section.
 You have some skills on your instrument, are a good sight-reader and love the different styles we try to replicate, please feel free to get in touch with us.
+Skills in improvisation and doubling on flute will be a bonus.

 The origins of Big Band Spectrum take us back many years.
 Back in 1976, a few young musicians from the fanfare of Huncherange-Noertzange bring to life a Big Band under the name of Dixie-Sound.
 With their first bandleader Marco Puetz, the musicians experience their first undisputed musical highlights within the band.